Do you think IIT Guwahati certified course can help you in your career?

 This article will delve into the essentials of inter-thread communication in Java, exploring its process, practical examples, and the benefits it brings to multi-threaded programming.

-Understanding the Process of Inter-Thread Communication
+Process of Inter-Thread Communication

-In Java, threads are essentially independent paths of execution within a program.
+Threads in Java are essentially independent paths of execution within a program.
 However, these paths often need to cross or interact, especially when they are working on related tasks.
 Inter-thread communication is the mechanism that enables these interactions in a controlled and predictable manner.

 Example of Inter-Thread Communication in Java